tainacan/tainacan-wiki/dev/custom-templates.md

 And more...
 * `tainacan_get_initials()` - A presentation function used by some thumbnails in some themes.
 It outputs a string version of a name with its initials;

-Those are, of course, helper functions.
+Those are, of course, *helper functions*.
 If you're not satisfied with the way the rendering is performed by then, you can create your own.
 Check [the source code]() for a more complete idea of how to fetch Tainacan content.

+### The *tainacan_the_faceted_search* magic

+?> _TODO_ get into more details on how the vue instance works and how to tweak it.

 ## Even more specific templates

-We mentioned above the basic four [Tainacan pages](tainacan-pages.md) that the plugin will generate for you.
-Nevertheless, you are still able to create more specific templates, using the standard WordPress hierarchy.
+We mentioned [above](#create-your-files-for-the-templates) templates for the basic four [Tainacan pages](tainacan-pages.md) that the plugin will generate for you.
+Nevertheless, you are still able to create more specific templates, using the standard [WordPress template file hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/).

 Examples:

-* A template for single items in the collection with ID 4: `single-tnc_col_4_item.php`;
+* A template for single items page in the collection with ID 4: `single-tnc_col_4_item.php`;
 * A template for a single specific item: `single-tnc_col_4_item-item-name.php`;
 * A template for the list of items of the collection with ID 4: `archive-tnc_col_4_item.php`;
 * A template for a specific taxonomy: `taxonomy-tnc_tax_123.php`;
-* A template for a specific term: `taxonomy-tnc_tax_123-term-name.php`;
+* A template for a specific term of a specific taxonomy: `taxonomy-tnc_tax_123-term-name.php`;